cambridgeltl/ContrastiveBLI/README.md

 Yaoyiran Li, Fangyu Liu, Nigel Collier, Anna Korhonen, and Ivan Vulić.
 2022. *Improving Word Translation via Two-Stage Contrastive Learning*.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL 2022). [[arXiv]](https://arxiv.org/abs/2203.08307)

 **ContrastiveBLI** addresses the problem of Bilingual Lexicon Induction (BLI) / Word Translation.
-Our method consists of two consecutive stages, i.e., C1 and C2: both stages rely on contrastive learning, and each stage can learn its own cross-lingual word embeddings (CLWEs).
-Stage C1 uses static word embeddings (e.g., fastText) only.
-As an independent model, C1 can be evaluated separately and thus can serve as a strong fastText-based baseline for BLI tasks.
-Stage C2 leverages both C1-aligned CLWEs, and a pretrained multilingual LM such as mBERT / XLM / mT5, used as **Bi-encoders / Siamese-encoders**, to further improve the BLI performance.
+Our method consists of two consecutive but independent stages, i.e., C1 and C2: both stages rely on contrastive learning, and each stage can learn its own cross-lingual word embeddings (CLWEs). **Stage C1** uses static word embeddings only (e.g., fastText). <ins>As an independent model, C1 can be evaluated separately and thus can serve as a strong fastText-based baseline for BLI tasks.</ins> **Stage C2** leverages both C1-aligned CLWEs, and a pretrained multilingual LM such as mBERT / XLM / mT5, used as **Bi-encoder / Siamese-encoder**, to further improve the BLI performance.
 Of course, C2 is compatible with other standard BLI methods: you could instead use, say, VecMap or RCSLS to derive CLWEs which can then replace C1-aligned CLWEs in C2!

 <p align="center">
   <img width="650" src="model.png">